PProvost/www.peterprovost.org/source/_posts/2012/2012-04-15-switching-the-blog-to-octopress.md

 {% img right /images/blog/2012-04-15-switching-the-blog-to-octopress/octopress-logo.png Octopress Logo %}

-A week or so ago, Mark Groves mentioned to me that he was thinking about going to a totally static blog system for his photo site.
+A week or so ago, [Mark Groves][20] mentioned to me that he was thinking about going to a totally static blog system for his photo site.
 He pointed me to some of the cool work done by the [Code 52][1] guys, particularly [Pretzel][2] and [Markpad][3].